 Simple Honey Dijon Vinaigrette

-- First, roast the squash.
-Preheat the oven to 400.
+First, roast the squash.
+Preheat the oven to 375.
 Use 1 tablespoon of olive oil to oil the pan- make sure it is evenly coated or the squash will stick.
 Sprinkle squash with remaining 1 tablespoon of olive oil.
 Combine the cinnamon, cardamom, cayenne, salt and pepper.
 Sprinkle the spice mixture on top of the squash.
 Use your hands to make sure the squash is even coated with oil and spices.
 Roast in the oven for 15 minutes.
 Meanwhile, cook your quinoa according to the package instructions.

-- While the roasted squash and apples are cooling, blanch the chard.
-Cook the chard in boiling water as minimally as possible.
-I cook mine for only about 1 minute before plunging it in an ice bath.
-Strip the leaves from the stalks.
+While the roasted squash and apples are cooling, strip the leaves from the stalks of chard.
 Cut the leaves into ribbons.
 Save the stalks for another use.

-- Remove the skin from the squash.
+Remove the skin from the squash.
 Dice the squash into bite size pieces.
-Be careful not to cut them too small, though.
-Combine the squash, apples, quinoa, arugula and chard into a bowl.
+Combine the squash, apples, warm quinoa, arugula and chard into a bowl.
 The warm quinoa will gently wilt the arugula and chard, so that they are tender but not overcooked.
-Add the vinaigrette before serving.
-You can assemble the salad the night before, but wait to add the dressing until the very last second.
+Add the vinaigrette and combine well.
+Top with the toasted pepitas and pecans before serving.